justthinkj/gratitudejournal/README.md

 # gratitudejournal
-A website for keeping a gratitude journal built using Django
+A Django based website for keeping a gratitude journal built